zkingboos/uenp-automatos/README.md

 aaaaabaaaaa;1
 ```

-Run the project using `cargo run` or the respective file.
+Run the project using `cargo run` or the appropriate command for your environment.
+You can also find the program binaries in the [releases](https://github.com/zkingboos/uenp-automatos/releases) section.